 “It wouldn’t be within the capability of a novice,” Harut confirmed.

 She nodded, adjusting her position on the roof.
 Pulling her other leg up, she pushed herself forward to a half kneeling position.
 “I didn’t think so.”
 While this new piece of knowledge changed a few things, it didn’t change everything.
 “We’ll proceed as planned with one minor adjustment.”
-She turned to look at Harut.
+She looked at Harut.
 “The girl.”

 He raised a pale eyebrow.
 “Leave the party?”

-Steadily, she nibbled on her lower lip, thinking out what she was about to say as she said it.
+One sharp nod confirmed her answer.
+Her lips pressed together before she answered, allowing her thoughts to process her idea as she said it.
 “We have a location.
 I want to know who she is and where she goes after she leaves here.”
 She paused, then added.
 “I’ll stay behind to see if I can find out anything else.”

+Mouth open to say something more, she paused.
+Her eyes tracked back to the house, the gate, then back to Harut again.
 Based on previous nights, the party was estimated to go well into dawn.
-The security was better than she liked to admit and getting into the estate was going to be harder than her initial assessment.
+The security was better than she liked to admit and getting into the estate was going to be harder than her initial assessment; however, it was not impossible.
+What she had considered, but hadn’t thought it likely was the variable of a sorcerer.
 A sorcerer in the employ of the estate she was trying to break into never made anything easy.
 If she were being honest, she wouldn’t have been surprised if he or she knew they were out here right now and had been for the past couple of nights.
-The last thought gave her pause.
+The last thought gave her the most pause.
+Her eyes focused on Harut again.

 “Do you smell anything different on the air tonight?”

-Having already stood on the angled roof, Harut paused.
+Having already stood on the angled roof, Harut’s frame stilled.
 He lifted his nose to the air testing the quality.
 Watching him, she saw his expression alter from one of curiosity to one of confusion.
 “There is something different, isn’t there?”

 He nodded.
 “I can’t quite place it.”

-He didn’t need to be told twice.
-In the blink of an eye, he was gone and she hoped he understood what she was trying to tell him in not telling him what she suspected.
+He didn’t take offense to her interruption nor did he need to be told twice of her previous command.
+In the blink of an eye, he was gone.
+She hoped he understood what she was trying to tell him in not telling him what she suspected.
 Turning back to the street, she pulled herself forward until she was practically balanced on her toes and her fingertips.
 She forced herself to maintain this position until the gate slid open with another ominous creak, allowing for their newfound interest to depart from the party.
 Out of the corner of her eye, she took a moment to note the time and cursed under her breath.

 Looking back down at the street, she surveyed the entrance noting there wasn’t any sign of who let her in.
 When the woman left, she didn’t take the path she had when she arrived.
 Instead, she turned left, her arms empty of white lilies and humming a soft melody under her breath.
 Out of the corner of her eye, she tracked a moving shadow, knowing Harut was proceeding as planned.

 It took little effort to avoid the stray knife thrown at her from her left.
 Contorting her body out of the way, she arched her back just enough to pluck the blade from the air and swing herself around until she was sitting on the ridge of the rooftop.
-On the rooftop of the house next to the one she had been using as her spying perch, three men watched her.
+On the roof of the house next to her own, three men watched her.
 Compared to her vantage point, their rooftop was flat, square, and vast.
-They stood along the edge without bothering to conceal their intent, two bows knocked with arrows aimed in her direction.
-In the center, the tall brunette drew another slender knife out of his belt.
+A small stone wall, perhaps three feet high, kept them protected from the danger of teetering over the edge.
+They stood as close to the wall as they dared, two bows knocked with arrows aimed in her direction.
+In the center, the tall brunette drew another slender knife out of his belt with one foot planted firmly on top of the stone wall bringing his knee closer to his chest.

 She smiled and leaned forward until her elbows were propped on her knees.
 Holding the small knife up for them to see, she flipped it idly before catching it again and repeating the motion.
 She paused, shifting her gaze from the small weapon to the three men watching her.